Norton’s Star Atlas – a brief history

 In parallel with this, the text was extensively rewritten and reorganized, while attempting to retain the book’s essential character with its emphasis on reference information and practical observing advice.
 The 19th edition, which followed in 1998, saw the move to computerized typesetting of the text.

 For the 20th edition, which first appeared in 2003, publication of this quintessentially British Atlas moved to New York, although the editor and contributors remained in the UK.
 Its pages were spectacularly redesigned and the charts redrawn by award-winning designer Charles Nix and his associate Gary Robbins.
-The text received a major overhaul and included new sections on computerized telescopes and the use of CCDs for astro-imaging, both of which are changing the face of amateur astronomy.
+The text received a major overhaul and included new sections on computerized telescopes and the use of CCDs for astro-imaging, both of which have changed the face of amateur astronomy.

 Note: The 20th edition was first published under the Pi Press imprint of Pearson Education Inc. In 2007 a corrected reprint with improved binding was published under the Dutton imprint of the Penguin Group, although still bearing the 2004 copyright date of Pearson Education.
 As of 2015 the Dutton edition was out of stock and the editor knows of no plans to reprint or to produce a new edition.